 Ranger Challenge is a highly physically and mentally demanding activity.
 It is the Army ROTC's varsity sport.
 The season is from late August through October.
-The culmination is a 2 day competition at Camp Ripley, MN focusing on basic military skills in which the West Point of the Plains Battalion team competes against all the other teams in the Region.
+The culmination is a 2-day competition at Camp Ripley, Minnesota, focusing on basic military skills in which the West Point of the Plains Battalion team competes against all the other teams in the Region.
 Cadets must compete for a spot on the team, as space is limited.

 What are the events?

 Army Physical Fitness Test

 The Army Physical Fitness Test or APFT is the first of several physical events.
 Each member is given the opportunity to display individual strength, muscular and cardio respiratory endurance.
 The Army scale of 100 points in each event, 71 pushups in two-minutes, 78 situps in two-minutes and a 13 minute two-mile run.